vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1-llm-fundamentals.md

 ## 🔍 What is a Token?

-Tokens are the **smallest units of text** an LLM processes.
-A token might be a word, a piece of a word, or even punctuation.
+Before an AI model can understand or generate text, it breaks everything down into tiny pieces called **tokens**.

-Examples:
+A token is not quite a word — it could be:
-- `"The"` → 1 token
+- A whole short word: `"The"` → 1 token
-- `"unbelievable"` → 3 tokens (`"un"`, `"believ"`, `"able"`)
+- Parts of a longer word: `"unbelievable"` → 3 tokens (`"un"`, `"believ"`, `"able"`)

-LLMs don't read full sentences—they process token sequences.
-The total number of tokens affects:
+- Punctuation: `","` or `"."` might each be 1 token

-- Memory usage
+These are the basic building blocks the model sees.
+It doesn’t understand text the way humans do — it just sees a stream of tokens and learns patterns in how they appear.

-- Inference speed
+Why do tokens matter?
-- Output length
+- They decide how much the model can "read" or "write" in one go.

-⚠️ **Tip**: More tokens = slower, more expensive inference.
+- More tokens = more memory, slower responses, and higher compute cost.

 <iframe
 	src="https://agents-course-the-tokenizer-playground.static.hf.space"